Trusted by Independent Car Dealers since 2006

 - “I don’t have time to shop around.
 There’s too many choices, and I just want something reliable and cheap.”

-If all else fails, plant the seed and walk away
+10. If all else fails, plant the seed and walk away

 Some customers are simply adversely responsive to salespeople.
-It’s easy to tell within the first thirty seconds of conversation.
+It’s easy to tell within the first thirty seconds of a conversation.
 If you find the customer becoming aggravated or uncomfortable, the best strategy is to bow out with grace.
 Give the customer your card and let him know where to find you if he needs help.
 He’ll appreciate your intuitive understanding that he wants to be left alone for now and come back to you later.

 How do you break the ice with customers at the dealership?
 Do you have any tips to add?
 Share your thoughts in the comments!